SkatAI/ynov-docker/docs/docker-compose.md

 # Chapter: Docker Compose - Managing Multi-Container Applications

+2. Docker Compose for multi-container applications:
+Guide students through creating a Docker Compose file for a simple web application with separate containers for the frontend, backend, and database.
+This demonstrates how to manage multi-container applications and define service dependencies.

 ## Links and tutorials

 bon exemple de hello world avec docker compose